Get

 Cute dog in the window seat of plane

-It can be hard to stuff your dog under an airline seat for a long flight.
+It can be tricky to stuff your dog under an airline seat for a long flight.
 It looks uncomfortable and restrictive.
 This raises the question; can you simply buy an extra seat to place your dog in so that they have more room?
 While this seems like common sense at first ask, most airlines actually do not allow you to do this.
 Most airlines, both domestic and international, will say no to the request for an extra seat for a dog.
 In fact, there are only seven airlines that will allow you to buy an extra seat with the purpose of helping you and your dog through a long flight.
 Even then, each airline has their own rules and guidelines governing the purchase of extra seating for a dog.

 Here are seven airlines which will let you buy a seat for your dog on a plane, including general pet fares and official information for each.